vnglst/learning-lerna/README.md

 # Learning Lerna

+A simple pratical introduction to Lerna.

 ## Symlinking packages

-Clone this repo.
+Clone this repo (make sure you change the package names, e.g. search and replace `vnglst/`).
 Install dependencies:

 ```sh
 yarn